-This is no ordinary Sudoku because it requires mathematical knowledge in addition to logical thinking.
-This problem offers an engaging context in which to apply knowledge of factors and multiples.
+This Sudoku offers an engaging context which requires students to think logically and apply their knowledge of factors and multiples.

 If your students do not know the rules of Sudoku then set aside a little time for them to become familiar with the 'standard' Sudoku.

-Work together with the class filling in a few cells to make sure everyone understands the rules.
+Work together with the class filling in a few cells to make sure everyone understands the rules - the 3rd, 5th and 7th rows offer opportunities for filling cells easily at the early stages.

-Then hand out the sheets and invite students to work in pairs, emphasising that they must convince each other of their suggestions before anything gets added onto their papers.
+Then hand out the sheets and invite students to work in pairs, emphasising that they must convince each other that their suggestions are correct, before anything gets added onto their papers.

 Some clues have lots of possibilities and some have few.
 Which are which?